Ever felt like your site’s loading slower?

 imagedestroy($image);

-// Replace original with WebP
+// Replace the original image with the WebP version

-// Update file information
+// Update the file information to reflect the WebP format

 $file['name'] = preg_replace('/\.(jpe?g|png)$/i', '.webp', $file['name']);